georgeboorman/courses-and-certifications/DataCamp/README.md

 # DataCamp

-Courses and certifications completed at [DataCamp](www.datacamp.com).
-Additionally, I have listed below all content I have authored or designed/collaborated on.
+The table below contains a list of all content I have authored or designed/collaborated on at [DataCamp](www.datacamp.com).
+Within the directory are statements of accomplishments for courses and certifications that I have completed.

 | Name | Content Type | Contribution | Technology |
 |------|--------------|--------------|------------|